anthonyomorada/auto_academic_paper_filer/README.md

 # academic-paper-organizer
- Organizes academic papers to a "Papers to Read" Folder
+Transfers pdfs (assuming these are the documents you want to read later) and sends them to a "Papers To Read" folder.